-That means programs for teens might include counselors, social workers, nurses, teachers, coaches, therapists, and more.
-The care might touch on each and every aspect of a teen’s life, in an attempt to find the roots of the drug use problem, so the teen can pull together a robust life that simply has no room for drug abuse.
+To address these issues fully, programs for teens might include counselors, social workers, nurses, teachers, coaches, therapists, and more.
+The care might touch on each aspect of a teen’s life, in an attempt to find the roots of the drug use problem, so the teen can embrace a fulfilled life without the need for drug use.

-This kind of care is also best accomplished with the help of the family, NIDA says.
-While teens might claim that they have nothing in common with family members or that they don’t need family members in order to heal, they often lean on their families and rely on them in deep-set ways that they may not understand.
+The teen’s family is also integral in helping the teen live a life without drug use.
+While teens might claim that they have nothing in common with family members or that they don’t need help in order to heal, they often lean on their families and rely on them in ways that they may not understand.
 Families also have a long history with the teens in trouble, and they might provide a backstory that makes therapy all the more effective.
-Including them in treatment is seen as vital as a result.
+Including families in therapy and treatment can be vital to the teen’s recovery.

 Intensive addiction treatment programs for adults are often measured in terms of weeks.
-Adults with addiction might build on their successes for years by attending support group meetings and touchup counseling sessions, but they might be through with daily addiction care in a staggeringly short period of time.
+Adults with addiction might build on their successes for years by attending support group meetings and follow-up counseling sessions, but they might be through with daily addiction care in a short period of time.

 In 1990, when the need for adolescent addiction care was first widely recognized, an article in Addiction Medicine suggested that teens needed a longer time in which to heal.
-Since they struggle with impulse control due to their developing minds, they simply can’t resist the call to return to drugs as effectively as adults can.
+Since they struggle with impulse control due to their developing minds, they need added help in resisting the call to return to drugs.

-This advice remains true today.
-In fact, experts suggest that teens often need very long intensive therapies for addiction, and they often need intensive follow-up care for equally long periods.
-Providing care over an extended period like this allows teens to build up their skills in a supportive environment before they return to spots in which they’re more likely to relapse.
+Experts suggest that teens often need extended intensive therapies for addiction, and they often need regular follow-up care for equally long periods.
+Providing care over an extended period like this allows teens to build up their skills in a supportive environment before they return to life outside rehabilitation.

-According to CASA, 90 percent of Americans who meet the diagnostic criteria for addiction started abusing drugs prior to age 18.
-Clearly, starting drugs early in life is dangerous, but it doesn’t have to be catastrophic.
-With the right kind of program, even teens with deep-set drug habits can change, grow, and heal.
+According to the National Center on Addiction and Substance Abuse (CASA), 90 percent of Americans who meet the diagnostic criteria for addiction started misusing drugs prior to age 18.
+Clearly, drug use early in life is dangerous, but it doesn’t have to be catastrophic.
+With the right kind of program, even teens with a history of drug use can grow and heal.